inter-action/blog/others/typescript/typescript.md

 >to be a better progammer

 * things are connected
-  * Rx = functional combinators + nodejs stream
+  * RxJS = functional combinators + nodejs stream
   * typescript can help with you enter into a strong type language(if u havent played a static typed language before)
-* help you think differently, each language has some kind programming paradiam
+* help you think differently, each language has some kind of programming paradiams
   * OOP, functional, Procedure, Meta(write program to generate program )...etc
 * battery included features
     * Immutable Objects
     * builted-in full fledged collections
     * elegant ways to handling errors
+    * advanced tools to do concurrency job/multi-threading.
 * different language excel at different application domain